vEEsionTeam/vr_pc_ws/README.md

 # VR Tracking System

-This repository provides a GUI setup and ROS 2 Humble&Gazebo based simulation for a VR tracking system.
-It includes a custom head-mounted model for Gazebo and a Python GUI for launching tracking components on RPI with SSH.
+This repository provides a GUI setup and ROS 2 Humble & Gazebo based simulation for a VR tracking system.
+It includes a custom head-mounted model for Gazebo and a Python GUI for launching tracking components on a Raspberry Pi via SSH.

+You can watch the project video here: [https://youtu.be/1OSWoaaN1xk?si=DFQOnIu5OELyaWig](https://youtu.be/1OSWoaaN1xk?si=DFQOnIu5OELyaWig)

 ---